admiralAwkbar/demo-actions-1/Exercises/01-Create-Dockerfile.md

       > **NOTE:** Update the **orgname** and **reponame** variables to your organization and repository names.

-1. Commit the file
+1. Commit the file.
-1. Open a pull Request and merge the `Docker` branch into the `main` branch.
+1. Open a pull request and merge the `Docker` branch into the `main` branch.